WordPoints/wordpoints/README.md

 The purpose of this testcase is to allow you to make plugin uninstall testing as realistic as possible.
 WordPress uninstalls plugins when they aren't active, and these tools allow you simulate that.
-The installation is performed remotely, so the plugin is not loaded when the tests are run being run.
+The installation is performed remotely, so the plugin is not loaded when the tests are being run.

 I created these tools after finding that there was a fatal error in one of my plugin's uninstall scripts.
 Not that I didn't have unit tests for uninstallation.
 I